Hidden yet quantifiable: A lower bound for confounding strength using randomized trials: Methodology

 \subsection{Statistical tests for $\hnull(\confvalue)$}

-In what follows, we assume access to a randomized trial $\datarct = \{(X_i,Y_i,T_i)\}_{i=1}^{\nrct}$ sampled from the distribution $\prct$, and an observational study $\dataobs = \{(X_i,Y_i,T_i)\}_{i=1}^{\nobs}$, sampled from the distribution $\pobs$.
+In what follows, we have access to a randomized trial $\datarct = \{(X_i,Y_i,T_i)\}_{i=1}^{\nrct}$ sampled i.i.d. from the distribution $\prct$, and an observational study $\dataobs = \{(X_i,Y_i,T_i)\}_{i=1}^{\nobs}$, sampled i.i.d. from the distribution $\pobs$.
 We first propose estimates for the average treatment effect under two target populations.
 Then, we leverage these estimates together with the sensitivity bounds to design an asymptotically valid statistical test at significance level $\alpha$.
 Finally, we show how such a test can be used to establish an asymptotically valid lower bound on the unobserved confounding strength.

 \paragraph{Estimating the ATE} We discuss here how the average treatment effect can be estimated using data from the randomized trial.
 First, we define a target population $\ptar_X$ to estimate the ATE.
-Then, the following lemma shows how the choice of $\prct_X$ and $\pobsres_X \defeq \pobs_X \mid X \in \supp(\prct)$ allows us to identify ATE under the marginal distribution of the randomized trial $\prct$.
+Then, the following lemma shows how the choice of $\prct_X$ and $\pobsres_X \defeq \pobs_X \mid X \in \supp(\prct)$ allows us to identify ATE using data sampled from the randomized trial marginal distribution $\prct$.

 \begin{lemma} For $\diamond \in \{ \rct, \obsres\}$, under Assumptions~\ref{asm:transportability}, \ref{asm:internalvalid} and \ref{asm:nested_support}, we have